-(5) Mr. Leburn received long-term incentives from Pernod Ricard and was not eligible for the Corby RSU Plan.
+(5) Messers.
+Leburn and Kouchnir received long-term incentives from Pernod Ricard and were not eligible for the Corby RSU Plan.
 Costs associated with the Pernod Ricard long-term incentives are paid by Pernod Ricard and are not transferred to Corby.

-The amounts disclosed in the table, below, are the approximate values of retirement plan obligations accrued as of June 30, 2014, the compensation costs incurred during the fiscal year, and the amounts payable upon retirement of the NEOs.
+obligations accrued as of June 30, 2015, the compensation costs incurred during the fiscal year, and the amounts payable upon retirement of the NEOs.
 These amounts are all based on assumptions and contractual entitlements, which may change over time.
-The major assumptions used in making these estimates are consistent with those used to value all of Corby's postemployment benefit obligations and are disclosed in Note 10 of Corby's consolidated financial statements for the year ended June 30, 2014.
+The major assumptions used in making these estimates are consistent with those used to value all of Corby's postemployment benefit obligations and are disclosed in Note 10 of Corby's consolidated financial statements for the year ended June 30, 2015.